martinbudden/Protoflight/README.md

 aircraft and is proportional to the setpoint.)

 The project is still ongoing and has not yet achieved "first flight".
-The Self Balancing Robot has achieved "First Stabilized Drive" so I am confident in all the lower layers of the software stack (that is layers 1-10 listed above).
+The Self Balancing Robot has achieved "First Stabilized Drive" so I am confident in all the lower layers of the software stack (that is libraries 1-10 listed above).

 I currently have ports of the software to ESP32 and Raspberry Pi Pico, but not yet to STM32.